Robert Carter Nicholas had long feared Ann Wager would be irreplaceable.

 Wager’s approach to teaching black children reflected the teachings of the Church of England.
 The Williamsburg Bray School that opened in 1760 was one of several charity schools in the Colonies funded by the Associates of Dr. Bray, a British charitable institution named for the Rev. Dr. Thomas Bray, a British clergyman who was deeply involved in the spread of religious education across the British Empire.

-Wager’s work with the students seems to have pleased both Williamsburg slave owners and the Associates.
+Wager’s work with the students seems to have pleased some Williamsburg slave owners and the Associates.
 Though students did not often remain in the school for the three-year requirement, enrollment totals held steady year after year; Wager likely taught more than 300 black children through her work at the Bray School.
 Nicholas and members of the Associates consistently approved of her performance, praising her devotion to “our gracious Master, whose Merciful Designs she so assiduously endeavors to promote.”

 The position paid 25 pounds per year, an annual salary that could not match what she would have made per student if she had continued tutoring white pupils from wealthy families.